tjensen8/industrial-search-term-class-prediction/README.md

-# Data Science Assignment
+# Industrial Search Term Relevance

-This repo contains the data science assignment, pipeline, and results for predicting the class of a particular type of search term used in an industrial manufacturing supplier search.
+This repo contains the pipeline and results for predicting the class of a particular type of search term used in an industrial manufacturing supplier search.

 ## File Structure